 Back in the wetland, a few feet away, Angela Sirois-Pitel is holding up another turtle found in the mud.
 The Nature Conservancy’s stewardship manager in Western Massachusetts, she has been tracking bog turtles and managing their habitat for nearly 20 years, both for TNC and as part of her own master’s research from 2008 to 2009.
 The last known populations in the state are on land owned and managed by TNC.

-Vineyard and Sirois-Pitel are just two of the many women who have made this work possible since bog turtles were first documented in the area in the early 1980s.
+Vineyard and Sirois-Pitel are just two of the many scientists who have made this work possible since bog turtles were first documented in the area in the early 1980s.

 Surveying Bog Turtle Populations